Priyashi911/DictionarySearch/README.md

 - N = number of words in the file
 - L = average length of the words

-## ✅ Highlights
-- Beginner-friendly C++ code
-- Excellent for interviews and assignments
-- Clean output with user interaction

 ---

 > Submitted by: Priyashi Barnwal